 Happy Thirty Years to one of the most important summer blockbusters ever released, a film vastly more inspired than anything you’ll find at the cinema this weekend.

 Alien vs. Aliens isn’t going away.
-Much like The Terminator vs. T2, the vested interests on either side are nerd-encampments that have ballooned into nerd platoons with full hierarchies and codified handshakes, but at least there aren’t any palisades blocking the arteries between the first and second entries in either franchise.
+Much like The Terminator vs. T2, the vested interests on either side are nerd-encampments that have ballooned into nerd platoons with full hierarchies and codified handshakes, but at least there aren’t any palisades blocking the channels between the first and second entries in either franchise.
 Most of the cases are not exclusionary, but merely preferential – “Alien is better than Aliens, but Aliens is a close-second”.
 We aren’t dealing with the Red Sox and the Yankees here; fans of any of these films can still lay down their arms and bond over their relatively evolved blockbuster taste.
-And they’re correct; all four films are, at minimum, very good science fiction showcases that toe and in some cases dances around the line between action and horror.
+And they’re correct; all four films are, at minimum, very good science fiction showcases that toe and in some cases dance around the line between action and horror.

 That said, for my money, the trajectory of the four films in unison is a much more compelling story.
 In 1979, Ridley Scott’s Alien invasively shuttled an ashy void of silence and emptiness grafted from the New Hollywood style to disrupt the soon-to-be-omnipresent Star Wars more-is-more machine.
 In 1984, The Terminator was paced like a rampaging bull but was lean and mean like a cobra with a grudge, having studied Alien’s simplicity-principle for a similar treatise on mood and atmosphere.
-In 1986, the post-industrial claustrophobic malaise and clouded threat that suffused both Alien and The Terminator, both very much products of America’s fallout with itself in the back-half of the ‘70s, was dynamited by Aliens, a toxic holocaust of fire and terror as the big and buoyant ‘80s cemented their place as a new pop sphere.
+In 1986, the post-industrial claustrophobic malaise that suffused both Alien and The Terminator, both very much products of America’s fallout with itself in the back-half of the ‘70s, was dynamited by Aliens, a toxic holocaust of fire and terror as the big and buoyant ‘80s cemented their place as a new pop sphere.
 It was a new light, essentially, to bat away the fell demons of Alien and The Terminator, both panicked nightmares in their time or in any.
 By 1991, Aliens was enshrined in a gilded halo of blockbuster gold, and the concussive reverberations of Terminator 2 were ready to set the world on fire and open the door even further, and maybe let in a little too much happiness and light, for an even more engorged blockbuster machine.

 Yet this story is also the tale of a fan-boy named James Cameron, a truck driver turned director in the span of fifteen years whose each and every film seems like an attempt to show off how girthy and engorged his truck can be.
-The working-class, used-universe feel of Alien undeniably appealing to his bonafides (Alien is a story about space truckers after all), The Terminator was James Cameron’s proving ground on the hot coals of ‘80s action horror, a crucible he bested by remaining low-to-the-ground and dousing the more-is-more heat in all the filmmaking ice he could find to produce one of the chilliest, and best action, films ever made.
+The working-class, used-universe feel of Alien undeniably appealing to his bonafides (Alien is a story about space truckers after all), The Terminator was James Cameron’s proving ground on the hot coals of ‘80s action horror, a crucible he bested by remaining low-to-the-ground and dousing the more-is-more heat in all the filmmaking ice he could find to produce one of the chilliest, and best, action films ever made.

 The Alien debate interrogates an auteur’s style (Scott vs. Cameron), while the Terminator one disrupts it by tackling two highly anomalous films made by one auteur (both Cameron).
-Aliens, coincidentally, straddles the line, since it was made by the Terminator auteur in between the two films and stylistically couldn’t be the more platonic ideal of the treaty-signing neutral territory between the two.
+Aliens, coincidentally, straddles the line, since it was made by the Terminator auteur in between the two Terminator films and stylistically couldn’t be the more platonic ideal of neutral territory between the two.
 Cameron’s The Terminator gifted him the more action-heavy Aliens, which in turn gifted him the galvanic, all-action-brigade Terminator 2 (with a refueling station in The Abyss).
 At the very least, with Aliens, he had studied his forebear well.

 Of course, we’re speaking with a grain of salt here: there’s a wonderful action thriller tucked into Aliens, depressing though its limited ambitions may be.
-The innards-of-a-bullet-casing, metal-casted look of the film, for all enervates the characters of some of their human life, also suggests an inhuman world where Ripley’s analog-era fear of androids can no longer carve out room for itself when the humans seem less hospitable than Android Bishop (Lance Henriksen, after Weaver by far the best performer in the film, evoking phonetically-learned emotions and yet radiating them genuinely).
+The innards-of-a-bullet-casing, metal-casted look of the film, for all it enervates the characters of some of their human life, also suggests an inhuman world where Ripley’s analog-era fear of androids can no longer carve out room for itself when the humans seem less hospitable than Android Bishop (Lance Henriksen, after Weaver by far the best performer in the film, evoking phonetically-learned emotions and yet radiating them genuinely).
 The strung-out sound effects are world-class (Cameron, for once, exercises wonderful restraint in an all-sound action scene as the marines overhear a firefight and witness their dwindling automated bullet counter evaporate into thin air).
-And, for what it is, that last hour really purrs on by.
+And, for what it is, that last hour really purrs.